maciejg-git/litewind-alpine-documentation/components/notify.md

         name: "order",
         type: ["String"],
         default: "default",
         description: "Order of the notifications.
-Valid values are: `default` or `reversed`.", },
+Valid values are: `default` or `reversed`.
+This prop can be useful when setting container position with the `top-*` or `bottom-*` classes.", },
     {
         name: "stickyAt",
         type: ["String"],
         default: "end",
         description: "Where to put sticky notifications.
-Valid values are: `start` for the start of the notification array or `end` for the end for the notification array.", },
+Valid values are: `start` for the start of the notification array or `end` for the end for the notification array.
+This props can be useful when setting container position with the `top-*` or `bottom-*` classes.", },
     {
         name: "maxNotifications",